Indians hold off Angels 4-3 for sweep; Carrasco gets win

-ANAHEIM, Calif.
-(AP) — Carlos Santana and Francisco Lindor homered, Carlos Carrasco won in relief and the Cleveland Indians defeated the Los Angeles Angels 4-3 Wednesday night to cap a successful road trip.
+Carlos Santana and Francisco Lindor homered while Carlos Carrasco won in relief as six Cleveland relievers allowed only one run over the final 4 2/3 innings.

+“There was a lot going on but we did a real good job,” Francona said.

-Cleveland went 5-1 against Minnesota and Los Angeles and is half-game behind Oakland for the second AL wild-card spot.
-The Indians trail AL Central-leading Minnesota by four games heading into a three-game series at home against the Twins this weekend.
+The Indians went 5-1 on their road trip against Minnesota and Los Angeles and are half-game behind Oakland for the second AL wild-card spot.
+They trail wild-card leader Tampa Bay by one game.

+Cleveland is within four games of Minnesota in the AL Central heading into a three-game series at home against the Twins this weekend.

+“We have to play hard in that series like we did in this road trip and go from there,” Carrasco said.

 Carrasco (5-7), making his fifth appearance since being treated for leukemia, pitched 1 2/3 scoreless innings with two walks and two strikeouts.
 The right-hander threw 30 pitches, the most during his comeback.

+Carrasco said coming in during the fifth with a three-run lead was a good situation for him and that a scoreless outing is a step in the right direction.

+“That was a big step for him.
+He’s going to play a big role in what we are doing,” Francona said.
+“To have him do it here.
+It started with a walk but then he was terrific”

-With All-Star closer Brad Hand back in Cleveland for an MRI on his left arm, Indians manager Terry Francona used three pitchers to get through the ninth inning.
+With All-Star closer Brad Hand back in Cleveland for an MRI on his left arm, Francona used three pitchers to get through the ninth inning.
 Nick Wittgren, Oliver Perez and Adam Cimber each got one out.
 Cimber struck out Albert Pujols with a runner on first for his first major league save.

 The Indians wanted Hand checked because his velocity had been decreasing the past couple outings.
 Francona said the MRI was clean.